-As previously discussed, relationship tables can be used however, right-hand side 838 contains a pointer to a group 45 to store the left-hand and right-hand sides of a relationship.
+As previously discussed, relationship tables can be used to store the left-hand and right-hand sides of a relationship.
 That is, a relationship can be defined as a pair of bit vectors, the lhsVec (left-hand side) and the rhsVec (right-hand side).
 A relationship is made active if the following expression is true: